duckdb/duckdb-web/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 This high-quality data set is maintained by the team behind the [Rijden de Treinen _(Are the trains running?)_ application](https://www.ijdendetreinen.nl/en/about).

 In this post, we'll demonstrate some of DuckDB's analytical features on the Dutch railway network data set.
-Unlike most of our other blog posts, this one does introduce a new feature or release: instead, it demonstrates several existing features using a single domain.
+Unlike most of our other blog posts, this one doesn't introduce a new feature or release: instead, it demonstrates several existing features using a single domain.
 Some of the queries explained in this blog post are shown in simplified form on [DuckDB's landing page](/).

 ## Loading the Data